Baylor Romney

-Baylor Romney is a former American football quarterback.
+Baylor Romney is an American former football quarterback.
 He played college football for the BYU Cougars.

-High school career
+Early life

 Romney grew up in a Latter-day Saint colony in Mexico, but moved to El Paso, Texas prior to his freshman year of high school.
 Romney graduated from Franklin High School in 2015.

-Recruiting

 Romney originally committed to Nevada on August 11, 2014, and signed with the team on February 4, 2015.
 However, after going on an LDS mission to Carlsbad, California, he enrolled at Brigham Young University.

 College career

 Romney redshirted in 2018 before playing in four games in 2019, starting two of them against Boise State and Liberty.
 He threw for 747 yards and 7 touchdowns.
 He had two interceptions.
 He played in seven games in 2020, throwing a touchdown pass and an interception.